 On the other hand, at the single cell level graphical models have been used to describe organizing principles of artificial neural networks, identifying neurons that could have a potential role orchestrating the overall network activity (Iturria-Medina et al., 2008; Sporns, 2000).
 Such graphs are usually associated with a restricted set of parameters that describe the weight and direction of edges obtained by pairwise correlations, therefore are incapable of characterizing the emergent properties of cortical ensembles described by the whole population activity.
 Finally, although a few studies have applied graph theory to model network organization in calcium imaging data with single cell resolution in cultures or brain slices (Bonifazi et al., 2009; Gururangan et al., 2014; Yatsenko et al., 2015), it has not been applied to define the functional connectivity based on the joint probability distribution of neuronal ensembles in awake behaving animals.

-Cortical ensembles in primary visual cortex consist of strongly interconnected neurons (Carrillo-Reid et al., 2016; Ko et al., 2011), forming a network structure that can be naturally modeled with graph theory, where nodes and edges are biologically meaningful representing neurons and their connections respectively.
+Cortical ensembles in primary visual cortex consist of strongly interconnected neurons (Carrillo-Reid et al., 2016; Ko et al., 2011), forming a network structure that can be naturally modeled with graph theory, where nodes and edges are biologically meaningful, representing neurons and their connections respectively.
 We demonstrate that graph theory applied to CRFs allows the identification of cortical ensembles associated with different experimental conditions opening the possibility of targeting, with two-photon optogenetics, the most significant neurons from specific populations during physiological processes.

 Results